gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine just gaped.
 "But–"

 "My paere wanted me to learn my way around," Piaerre said, his voice not much louder than a whisper.
-"He said a good captain needs to know the bilges as well as–as well as–" He sniffled.
-"And when Razi showed up and wanted to look at all the old stuff here, paere said all right, let's make a deal, and that's when he started teaching me stuff.
-But now he's gone and I don't know what to do."
+"After my maere left and he remarried and we started fighting all the time.
+He said a good captain needs to know the bilges as well as the captain's table."
+He sniffled.
+"And when Razi showed up and wanted to look at all the old stuff here, paere said all right, let's make a deal.
+That's why he started teaching me stuff."
+His face crumpled.
+"But now he's g-gone and I don't know what to *do*."

 Thomas pointed at Erileine.
 "The portrait–now."

 Erileine took the stairs three at a time.
-Evening had fallen; through The tube containing Lady Kembe's picture lay on top of a roof beam, right where she had told Piaerre to put it.
+The tube containing Lady Kembe's picture lay on top of a roof beam, right where she had told Piaerre to put it.
 Standing on the bed, she jumped up and tapped it with one hand, catching it as it fell, then looked at the window.
 The bottle containing Razi's sword stood on the sill.
 Should she?

 "Erileine?"

 "Just a beat!"
-She grabbed the bottle and its belt and hurried back downstairs.
+She grabbed the bottle and its belt, glanced out the window, and hurried back downstairs.

 "The Hett are all out on the street," she whispered loudly.